mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 These changes were done for consistency, improve stability and make room for new features.
 Below are described the steps you need to make to migrate from v6 to v7.

+### DOM changes

+The layout of the grid has been substantially altered to use CSS sticky positioned elements.
+As a result, the following changes have been made:

+- The main element now corresponds to the virtal scroller element.
+- Headers are now contained in the virtual scroller.
+- Pinned row and column sections are now contained in the virtual scroller.

 <!-- ### Renamed props

 - -->